a------/R-ProgAssn-2/README.md

  Return the matrix to check if it has been stored properly
  > m$get()

  Solve the matrix with cacheSolve. cacheSolve's argument is the  cached matrix list m.
 The output is G^-1. cacheSolve cannot be used without saving the cached list 'm' first.
  > cacheSolve(m)

- if solved again (and the value of G hasn't changed), it will simply return the cached value of the inverse instead of performing the computation again.
+ If solved again (and the value of G hasn't changed), it will simply return the cached value of the inverse instead of performing the  computation again.